Food Purchase Regulations

 It is the district’s goal to minimize expenses that do not relate to student education.

-Food may not be provided at SPPS expense, at a school or district function where the majority of attendees are district staff.
-Beverages may be served at district expense at these events.
+Food may not be provided at SPPS expense, at a school or district function where the majority of attendees are district staff, unless these events extend over meal times.
+Beverages but no food may be served at district expense at these events:

 - Staff meetings, building and district-wide

-- Staff development activities, held on- or off-site
+- Staff development activities, held on- or off-site, that do not extend over meal times

 - Training sessions